Philippus/elastic4s/README.md

 The basic format of the DSL is to create requests (eg a search request or delete request) and pass them in to the execute methods on the client, which returns a response object.
 All requests on the standard client are asynchronous.
-These methods return a standard Scala 2.10 Future object.
+These methods return a standard Scala 2.10 Future object allowing you to easily integrate them into the rest of your scala stack.
 Eg, a search request will return a Future[SearchResponse].
 The response objects are the same type as in the Java API.